ionic-enterprise/tutorials/docs/portals/training/web/01-getting-started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Web developers provide web apps to be presented through Portals in a native mobile application.
-Web apps can be enhanced to communicate between web and native mobile code.
+Web developers provide web apps to be presented through Portals in a mobile application.
+Communication through a Portal can be achieved, allowing web code to interact with native mobile code, and vice versa.

-**DEFINE COMMUNICATION THROUGH A PORTAL AND UPDATE OTHER PAGES**

 In this training module, you will take an existing web app and learn how to:

 - Obtain and use data passed from the native app.
 - Send messages from the web app to the native app.
-- Define, implement, and use a Capacitor plugin.
+- Define, implement, and register a Capacitor plugin.
-- Run the web app within a native artifact using the Portals CLI.
+- Serve the web app within a mobile application using the Portals CLI.

 <Admonition type="note">
 Make sure you have read the [training introduction](../introduction) before proceeding.